Back to articles list Articles Cookbook

 However, there are many variants of subqueries that need to be explained.
 And although subqueries are generally used in the WHERE clause, you can use them in other clauses, such as FROM, HAVING, and SELECT.

 In short, there’s a lot more to know about subqueries than just what they are and where they go.
-So, let’s start with our first example of a SQL subquery for beginners.
+The best way to master SQL subqueries is our interactive SQL Subqueries course that contains over 80 hands-on practical exercises specifically designed for subqueries.

 Basic Subqueries by Example

-Before going into subqueries, we need to explain our database tables.
+First we will explain our database tables.
 To relax our minds in this time of social distancing, I’ll use examples related to beautiful and relaxing places.
 Our sample database will have two tables.
 The first table is called best_10_places and it stores the 10 best places for different kinds of activities (like snorkeling, skiing, and trekking).
 The table has columns for the place name, the activity we can do there, the ranking of this place, and the closest city.
 Have a look:

 Place_NameActivityRanking_PositionClosest_City